funwae/fractal-glyph-tape/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a Proprietary License - see the [LICENSE](LICENSE) file for details. **Non-commercial use only.
+Commercial use requires explicit written permission.**

 ## Acknowledgments